Common situations you may face

 "Often things that I thought were obvious and self-explanatory were far from obvious to others.
 If you’ve really made it crystal clear what you want, then it’s hard for someone to say they didn’t understand.
 Often that means facing difficult conversations head on and not beating around the bush."

-More online communities now exist because of the pandemic.
 You could join a Carers UK Share and Learn session – these offer the opportunity to learn a new skill such as dance or crafts, experience some culture or focus on your wellbeing with sessions covering everything from seated martial arts, to theatre, to live music and salsa.

 Alternatively, look for interest groups on Facebook or consider joining Carers UK’s website forum or online Care for a Cuppa chats.